awsdocs/aws-systems-manager-user-guide/doc_source/auth-and-access-control.md

 # Authentication and Access Control for AWS Systems Manager<a name="auth-and-access-control"></a>

 Access to AWS Systems Manager requires credentials\.
-Those credentials must have permissions to access AWS resources for tasks such as creating or updating documents and registering tasks and targets with Maintenance Windows\.
+Those credentials must have permissions to access AWS resources for tasks such as creating or updating documents and registering tasks and targets with maintenance windows\.
 The following sections provide details on how you can use [AWS Identity and Access Management \(IAM\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) and Systems Manager to help secure access to your resources:
 +  [Authentication](#authentication)
 +  [Access Control](#access-control)

-For more information about configuring access to AWS Systems Manager, see [Configuring Access to Systems Manager](systems-manager-access.md)\.
+For more information about configuring access to AWS Systems Manager, see [ Create Non\-Admin IAM Users and Groups for Systems Manager](setup-create-iam-user.md)\.

 For information about the Amazon Simple Storage Service \(Amazon S3\) buckets that resources might need to access to perform Systems Manager operations, see [About Minimum S3 Bucket Permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.